 *** Michael Matthews, Diego Ulissi, Tim Wellens, Matej Mohoric

 ** Tom-Jelte Slagter, Greg Van Avermaet, Jasper Stuyven, Enrico Battaglin

-* Søren Kragh Andersen, Michael Valgren Andersen, Patrick Konrad
+* Søren Kragh Andersen, Michael Valgren, Patrick Konrad

 Grand Prix Cycliste de Montréal 2018: Route maps, height profiles, and more